William McMullen (politician): Continued political activism

 McMullen continued to be politically active after the loss of his seat in parliament.
 In late 1932, Catholics and Protestants began to riot alongside each other in Belfast during the "outdoor relief disturbances"; "outdoor relief" was a form of welfare and the Great Depression meant access to welfare was desperately in need.
 McMullen was an active part of the disturbances, leading strikes and marches to demand "a living wage".

 In June 1934 McMullen stood in a by-election for a seat in Belfast Central, but was not successful, placing second behind Thomas Joseph Campbell.
 McMullen lost by 14%, and as it happens, 14% of the vote in that by-election went to Labour man Harry Diamond.

 In September 1934, McMullen was a founding member of the Republican Congress, an attempt by left-wing Irish republicans outside of Fianna Fáil to create a unified front.
 However, the party was immediately racked by ideological infighting and dissipated almost as soon as it had started.

 Trade union leader

 In 1937 McMullen moved to Dublin to take up a post as the national organiser of the Irish Transport and General Workers' Union; in 1939 he became vice-president and in 1946 he became the ITGWU's President.

-Irish sentator
+Irish senator

 After the 1951 Irish general election he was elected to Seanad Éireann on the Labour Panel as a member of the Republic's Labour Party.
 He was declared bankrupt in the High Court on 16 September 1952, which ipso facto vacated his seat, despite his having promptly discharged his bankruptcy.
 He was returned unopposed on 4 February 1953 in the by-election to fill the vacancy.
 On 1 September 1953 he resigned to join the board of Córas Iompair Éireann.